+To see that $\theta$ is not affected during the blowing down, note that there is a unique $(-1)$-curve in $F_{M_1}$ by \cite[Lemma 2.10]{miya91}.
+By Lemma 2.2, this $(-1)$-curve meets a tip of $E$ which is a cyclic quotient singularity.
+If we blow down this $(-1)$-curve and continue to blow down until Bk $D=N$, then by Lemma \ref{Fujita2} we see that the image of $F_{M_1}$ is [2,1,2].
+Here the $(-1)$-curve is the image of a component $U$ of $D$ and the two $(-2)$-curves are images of curves in $D$ whose self intersection is also $-2$ as no curve adjacent to them could have been blown down.
+But $D$ is obtained by resolving a cusp of a rational curve SNC minimally, so $D-C'$ can be blown down to a smooth point.
+Hence the image of $U$ cannot have two adjacent $(-2)$-curves.
+Hence the self-intersection of $\theta$ remains unaffected under the blow downs.\\

+If we blow down the singular fibers of the resulting $\p^1$-fibration to irreducible curves, the image of $\theta$ is a smooth 2-section with self-intersection 1.
+By elementary properties of ruled surfaces this is not possible.
+Thus, $\theta$ has only one branch.\\

-This shows that the number of singular fibers of the $\p^1$-fibration $f$ is exactly one.
+This shows that the number of singular fibers of the $\p^1$-fibration $f$ is exactly two.
 Hence we have an open subset of $\s-D-E$ which is a twisted $\C^*$-bundle over $\C^*$.
-Either this is a trivial $\C^*$-bundle or a quotient of a trivial $\C^*$-bundle modulo a fixed-point free action of a group of order $2$.
-Thus, $\sk(\s-D-E)=0$.\\
+Thus, by Proposition 2.6, $\sk(\s-D-E)=0$.\\

-Hence $D$ has a unique branching component, i.e., the image of $H$.
+Hence $D$ has a unique branching component, i.e. $H$.
 Moreover, the image of $H$ has three branches such that $\Sigma 1/d_i > 1$.
+Because $\sk(\s-D-E)=0$ we get $\sk(\s-D)=0$.
 This is impossible by Lemma \ref{Fujita2}.\\

 Case 2.
 C is bi-cuspidal.\\

 We begin with a description of $D$ when $C$ is bi-cuspidal.
 The branching number of $C'$ is two.
 It is adjacent to two $(-1)$-curves $H_1$ and $H_2$ both having branching number three.
 By $B_{11}$ and $B_{12}$ we denote the branches of $H_1$ other than $C'$.
 By $B_{22}$ and $B_{21}$ we denote the branches of $H_2$ other than $C'$.
 We can assume $B_{11}$ and $B_{22}$ to be linear.
 Both branches of $C'$ can be blown down to smooth points. \\